 It’s also up to you to implement healthy security practices and effective tools, including:

 - Use multifactor authentication so that only verified users will have access

-- Utilize an Intrusion Detection system to detect threats early on
+- Utilize an Intrusion Detection and Response (IDR) system to detect threats early on

 - Perform regular vulnerability scans to close loopholes before attackers can find them

 - Perform an IT risk assessment to shed light on your current security situation